thirdtank/brut/brutrb.com/layouts.md

 ## Overview

 Your app should include `app/src/front_end/layouts/default_layout.rb`.
-The name "default" is special, in that all pages will use this layout by default.

-Since a layout is a Phlex component, its HTML is generated from `view_template`, and it is expected to have exactly one `yield`, where the page's content will be inserted.
+The name "default" isn't special, it's just what the `layout` method from `Brut::FrontEnd::Page` returns.

+A layout is a Phlex component that's expected to have a single call to `yield` in its `view_template` method.

+Here is the `DefaultLayout` provided to new Brut apps:

 ```ruby {33}
 class DefaultLayout < Brut::FrontEnd::Layout